Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Maximal Sub-Solutions of FBSDEs and Utility

-As mentioned in the introduction, we present here after how to derive $g$ from a utility functional given by a maximal sub-solution operator.
-We consider a financial market consisting of one bond with interest rate $0$ and a $n$-dimensional stock price $\hat{S}$ evolving according to
+As mentioned in the introduction, we present in a financial framework how the maximal sub-solutions are related to the utility formulation problem.
+We consider a financial market consisting of one bond with interest rate $0$ and a $n$-dimensional stock price $\hat{S}=(S^1, \ldots, S^n)$ evolving according to